 And Bar Riva, the indoor/outdoor lounge by the pool, is fantastic.
 On my last visit, I enjoyed a salad packed with shrimp.
 The salad was excellent, but it was also healthy compared to most options.

 Related: Restaurants at Disney’s Riviera

 Final Thoughts on Dining at Disney’s Beach and Yacht Club

-Hopefully, this guide provided you with a complete overview of dining at Disney’s Beach and Yacht Clubs.
-Also, I hope that it helped give you a few other suggestions for nearby restaurants.
+Hopefully, this guide gave you a complete overview of dining at Disney’s Beach and Yacht Clubs.
+Also, I hope it provided you with a few other suggestions for nearby restaurants.

 When I’m not there, I miss it, and even if I’m not staying there, I always find a reason to return.
 Usually, that reason is for a meal.

 For more information on either of these resorts, we have complete guides that list all our articles:

 - Disney’s Beach Club Review